maggieqin0506/Movie-Recommendation-System/README.md

 - The system always uses the full dataset for best recommendation quality
 - The system uses sparse matrices for memory efficiency
+- **Caching**: Models are automatically cached to `.cache/` directory to skip retraining on subsequent runs
 - Similarity computation can be time-consuming for very large datasets
 - Consider using approximate nearest neighbors for production systems
 - Evaluation can be slow for large test sets - consider sampling test data
+- By default, only movies released after 2015 are included to improve performance

 ## API Reference